luc-ta/luc-ta.github.io/_pages/commutative-quandles.md

 **Lemma 2.2** (cf. \[Ba24\])**.**
 * _Let \\( (X,\ast)\\) be a finite commutative magma.
 Then \\(X\\) is cancellative if and only if it is Latin._
-* _Medial commutative quandles are the same as Latin midpoint algebras.
-In particular, finite medial commutative quandles are the same as finite cancellative midpoint algebras._
+* _Commutative medial quandles are the same as Latin midpoint algebras.
+In particular, finite commutative medial quandles are the same as finite cancellative midpoint algebras._

 _Remark 2.3._ Infinite cancellative midpoint algebras are not necessarily quasigroups; in particular, Lemma 2.1 implies they are not necessarily quandles.
 See Remark 3.3 for a counterexample.